 Time of Day

-To avoid the heavy crowds (see below) it’s recommended to start early in the morning.
+To avoid the heavy crowds it’s recommended to start early in the morning.
+Read below (Avoiding Tourist Crowds) for more details regarding an early morning visit.
 Another advantage: Clouds tend to form later in the day.
 This means you’ll experience much better views by going early.
 Heavy clouds and mist can spoil the whole experience at the top.
-In case you are going in the peak summer months with the least chance of clouds (see above) and the the weather forecast predicts a clear next day: Then you might try a sunset tour as well.
+In case you are going in the peak summer months with the least chance of clouds (see above) and the weather forecast predicts a clear next day: Then you might try a sunset tour as well.

 Avoiding Tourist Crowds

-Usually the whole summer season between late April and October is busy at Etna South.
-If possible, try to avoid July and August at the south side, as it’s ridiculously crowded during both peak months.
-The heaviest crowds are at Rifuguio Sapienza (read the description in the next section).
+Usually, the whole summer season between late April and October is busy at Etna South.
+If possible, try to avoid July and August on the south side, as it’s ridiculously crowded during both peak months.
+The heaviest crowds are at Rifugio Sapienza (read the description in the section below 'Review & Tips').
 As soon as you get to the top and start hiking further with a guide, you’ll get away from the masses of tourists anyway.
 Read on for more tips on how to avoid the crowds, even in the peak summer months:

 ETNA SUD (South Side)